fubicales2016/fogbowcloud.org/content/pages/generalarch.md

 ## Fogbow Rendezvous

 The FR is in charge of finding out which members of the federation are currently active.
-It implements a gossip-style lazy replication communication protocol to discover the addresses of other FRs belonging to the same federation, as well as the addresses and estimated capacity of their associated FMs.
-FRs exchange periodic information among them in order to keep their membership information updated.
-From time to time, the FM running at a given site interacts with its associated FR to provide its current available idle capacity and to retrieve a list of other currently active FMs, together with an estimation of the resources that they can make available to the federation.
+It implements a gossip-style synchronization protocol to discover the addresses of the FM known by other FRs.
+FRs exchange periodic information among themselves in order to keep their membership information updated.
+From time to time, the FM running at a given site interacts with its associated FR in order to notify its availability and to retrieve the list of other currently active FMs.

 ## Fogbow Manager